foreverallama/readmat/readme.md

 There's still lots to do!
 I could use your help in the following:

-- Reverse Enginner the MAT-file structure to include support for more objects like `timetable`, `categorical`, `calendarDuration` and others
+- Reverse engineer the MAT-file structure to include support for more objects like `timetable`, `categorical`, `calendarDuration` and others
 - Write object data into MAT-files
 - Write tests
 - Algorithmic optimization to integrate within the `scipy.io` framework